Fall 2023 prospective applicants:

-The following is a list of materials required for a complete application for first-year admission.
-If your application is missing any one of these components, it will be considered incomplete.
+The following is a list of materials required for a complete application for first-year admission in fall 2022.
+If an application was missing any one of these components, it was considered incomplete.

 - Common Application or Coalition Application with the Supplemental Application Essays